 As Alberta was plunged into extreme cold warnings on Boxing Day, it was ironically the mountainous parts of the province that were its warmest.
 Banff and Jasper both escaped the “extreme cold” label by recording lows of only -19 C. This means that, for a few minutes, all of Alberta was about as cold as Mars’ Gale Crater, the home of the Curiosity rover.
 Mars is subject to pretty violent temperatures shifts, and Curiosity regularly encounters temperatures below -80 C. But this week, the highest temperature experienced by the rover were -23 C. A Calgary Boxing Day shopper, therefore, might have found themselves getting into a car that was literally colder than a Martian spacecraft.

-Despite the more nuanced description here, this comparison doesn’t do any conceptual work with these important distinctions, and simply falls back on this highly selective instance of similarity in order to claim a general correlation.
+Despite the more nuanced description here this comparison doesn’t do any conceptual work with these important distinctions, but simply falls back on this highly selective instance of similarity in order to claim a general correlation.
 One obvious problem here is that the comparison is being made to a planet that is inhospitable to human life (just ask Arnold Schwarzenegger in Total Recall) and thus cannot be tested as such.
 This parallels a familiar problem in the study of religion, where terms like ‘numinous,’ ‘the sacred,’ and ‘religious experience’ have been used as trans-historical and cross-cultural concepts, despite the fact that they lack any testable criteria.

 For another thing, it has always been as cold as (the surface of) Mars somewhere on earth.
 We just never bothered to make the comparison until it began to effect large cities like Chicago in an age of social media, where the meme could easily spread.